avinakefin/kbuild/README.md

-Kernel Marble support KSU so don't forget to clone anu
+Kernel Marble support KSU so don't forget to clone repo